rustinphares/pdf2htmlEXwiki/FAQ.md

   - Try to convince me that the feature is attractive/challenging/important.
    - I will put it into the TODO list.
    - There's little chance that feature requests about user interface will be accepted.
-  - Feature Commissions are accepted:
+  - Propose a feature Commission (see below)

+## Feature Commission

  - Send me an email about the proposed feature and price
  - Or comment on the feature requests in the issue list
  - I will confirm before I start to implement

 ## I cannot compile it!